NeovisionSAS/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/analytics.md

 Analytics data is not fetched automatically.
 When you first open the **Analytics** page, it will be empty.
 To fetch and display the analytical data, select the **Request** button.

-{{% alert title="Note" color="primary" %}}
-The analytical data is fetched for all resource children.
+> **Note**: The analytical data is fetched for all resource children.
-So, when you request data for a task, the data for all task jobs is also fetched.
+> So, when you request data for a task, the data for all task jobs is also fetched.
-{{% /alert %}}

 Once the data is fetched and displayed on the page, you can check its relevance under the page title.
 A warning icon ![Warning icon](/images/warning-icon.svg) indicates